Buying leather furniture can be one of the most daunting processes a homeowner can face.

-We've spent countless hours researching leather furniture manufacturers and spoken to hundreds of furniture dealers to get their input into the best leather sofa brands.
+We've spent countless hours researching traditional leather furniture manufacturers and spoken to hundreds of furniture dealers to get their input into the best leather sofa brands.

 If there's a leather sofa brand that you think we've missed, feel free to email me at email@example.com

-High-end leather furniture brands tend to use a combination of high quality leathers, frames that are made with hardwoods (not plywoods) and qualitys suspension - usually an eight-way hand tied system.
+High-end leather furniture brands use a combination of high-quality top-grain leathers, solid wood frames made with hardwoods (not plywood), and quality suspension - usually an eight-way hand-tied system.

 Who Makes The Best Leather Furniture?